Cavan priest will not be ‘dictated to by pagan government’

 Fr PJ Hughes criticises State and archbishops for Mass restrictions around Covid-19

-Taoiseach Micheál Martin: “It would stick in the Taoiseach’s throat if he mentioned Jesus at all,” says Fr Hughes.
-“All he could talk about the other evening was Mr Fox and Roald Dahl.”
-Photograph: Dara Mac Donaill
+Taoiseach Micheál Martin: ‘It would stick in the Taoiseach’s throat if he mentioned Jesus at all,’ says Fr Hughes.
+‘All he could talk about the other evening was Mr Fox and Roald Dahl.’
+Photograph: Julien Behal/PA Wire

 A Co Cavan priest has said he will not be “dictated to by a pagan and communist government” about how many people can attend Christmas ceremonies in his church.